sssandeep9999/Assignment/README.md

 AWS resources used in his assignment  (EC2 instance, IAM user, IAM Role,IAM Policy, AutoScaling, CloudFront, S3, Route53 )

 # Prerequisite:-
-Create a IAM User and create keys
+Create a IAM User and create keys.
-Create a IAM role
+Create a IAM role.
-Create a custom IAM policy for s3 e.g., s3:GetObject, s3:PutObject, etc
+Create a custom IAM policy for s3 e.g., s3:GetObject, s3:PutObject, etc.

 # Infrastructure as Code:-
 Under Terraform dir i was written terraform code for each resource that was specified in assignment and converted as terraform modules.